SEAT's short wheelbase three-door Leon SC model offers a smarter styling and an updated feel. Jonathan Crouch reports.

 Market and Model

-Pricing hasn't changed much so, as before, you'll be looking at list pricing in the £17,500 to £25,000 bracket for mainstream models.
-Compared to a five-door hatch variant, an 'SC' coupe will save you around £300.
-Customers get a choice of five trim levels - 'S', 'SE Dynamic', 'SE Technology', 'FR' and 'XCELLENCE'.
+With this revised model, SEAT is only offering a single sporty 'FR Technology' level of spec, so prices start from around £21,000, ranging up to around £25,000 in the mainstream range.
 Beyond that lie the hot hatch Cupra models.
+Compared to an identically-specified five-door hatch variant, an 'SC' coupe will save you around £300.
 There are key changes across the range with regard to media connectivity, this revised Leon SC featuring the latest generation of the brand's 'Easy Connect' infotainment systems, activated by this model's new 'Media System Plus' eight-inch screen.
 Customers can also specify a 'Connectivity Box' in the central console that enables wireless smartphone charging.
 And there's the brand's 'Full Link' system, which enables you to use apps from your smartphone on the fascia screen via either the 'Apple CarPlay' or 'Android Auto' media systems.
 This improved Leon also features many more options when it comes to electronic safety systems.
 Examples of this include 'Traffic Jam Assist', which virtually drives the car for you in stop/start traffic.
 And a 'Pedestrian Protection System' which scans the road ahead not only for other vehicles that might pose accident hazards but also people too.

 Cost of Ownership